raystack/meteor/plugins/extractors/application_yaml/README.md

 # application_yaml

-Extractor for Application from YAML file.
+Extract application metadata from a YAML file, including lineage and ownership.

 ## Usage